-Olive oil combines well with many foods that are part of healthy plant-focused eating:
+Olive oil combines well with many foods that are part of a healthy plant-based diet:

 - Make a super-easy homemade salad dressing in minutes.
 You’ll get a healthy oil and much lower sodium than bottled dressing.
 This can be as simple as just 3 or 4 parts olive oil (ideally extra virgin) to 1 part of some acidic ingredient.
-The acid is often red wine or balsamic vinegar (or any kind other than distilled white vinegar); or use lemon juice for Greek or Middle Eastern flavor.
+I often use balsamic or red wine vinegar (or any kind other than distilled white vinegar).
+I also love to combine olive oil with lemon juice for Greek or Middle Eastern flavor.

 - When you sauté vegetables in olive oil, you make the healthful carotenoid compounds they contain easier to absorb.
-For vegetables with a stronger flavor, like many of the cruciferous vegetables, sautéing in olive oil mellows the flavor a bit, which may mean hesitant veggie eaters eat more.
+For vegetables with a stronger flavor – like many of the cruciferous vegetables – sautéing in olive oil mellows the flavor a bit and hesitant veggie eaters enjoy them more.
 Extra virgin olive oil also makes a delicious “finishing oil” to drizzle lightly over cooked vegetables, soup or cooked whole grains.

 - Dipping whole grain bread in olive oil provides a more heart-healthy form of fat than butter.
-What’s more, many people end up using a slightly smaller amount of oil, which means delicious flavor with fewer added calories than when spreading bread with butter.
+When I pour a small amount of olive oil in a saucer or shallow bowl to put on the table, I’ve found that people often use a slightly smaller amount of oil than when spreading bread with butter – which means delicious flavor with less saturated fat and fewer added calories.

 - Do you love hummus, but want some variety?
 White bean dip is a traditional Mediterranean favorite.
 It’s easy to whip up from canned white beans (cannellini, for example), olive oil, some garlic and herbs of your choice.